on the X Ray appearances of Lobar Collapse

 density of the collapsing lung possibly with some associated

-collapse Often involved in upper lobe collapse, but the lingula may collapse
+Often involved in upper lobe collapse, but the lingula may collapse

 own.
 Features are identical to RML collapse except that the horizontal